krishsingla06/compiler_a3/Readme.md

 ## Jump tables

-Here rather than implementing the standard way of maintaining arrays of size MAX_CASE_VALUE - MIN_CASE_VALUE + 1, we have implemented jump tables using hash maps for better memory efficiency and for all the values not present in case labels, we jump to default case (-1 in our implementation), and we allowed only positive integer literals and char literals, so default case -1 will not conflict with any case labels.
+Here rather than implementing the standard way of maintaining arrays of size MAX_CASE_VALUE - MIN_CASE_VALUE + 1, we have implemented jump tables using hash maps for better memory efficiency and for all the values not present in case labels, we jump to default case (-1 in our implementation), and we allowed only positive/negative integer literals and char literals, so default case -1 will not conflict with any case labels.

 ``` c
 9: goto jump_table(0,v_x_main_s2) // goto jump_table(table_id, switch_variable)